 Foothills Nature Preserve – Trail Ambassador Program

 In partnership with the City of Palo Alto, the Environmental Volunteers “Trail Ambassador Program” provides volunteer-led engagement of Foothills Nature Preserve visitors – expanding their knowledge and sparking interest in the park as well as providing helpful information and resources.
-You can find our volunteers at Foothills Nature Preserve every Saturday and Sunday from 10:00 am to 2:00 pm (with exceptions for holidays).
+You can find our volunteers at Foothills Nature Preserve every Saturday from 10:00 am to 2:00 pm, and Sunday from 10:00 am to 2:00 pm when volunteers are available (with exceptions for holidays).
 You can visit us at our nature-discovery table at Boronda Lake, or see us out on the trails.
 We look forward to getting you excited about the wonderful ecology there!
 If you would like to volunteer as an EV Trail Ambassador, please visit our volunteering page.

 Information on Foothills Nature Preserve can be found on the official City of Palo Alto website – click here.

 In addition to our monthly public events, the EcoCenter also hosts the artwork of local, nature-inspired artists!
 For each exhibit, nature themed artwork will be displayed in a free, public art reception.
 These receptions are free and open to everyone, will include refreshments, and the artist themself will be there!
 After the reception, the artwork will remain on display in our gallery for 1-2 months and may be viewed during open hours.
 Come see the beautiful, nature-inspired work that local artists have created!
 If you are a Bay Area artist and would like to display your work in our EcoCenter, please contact us!